diegoquintanav/diegoquintanav.github.io/content/pages/about.md

 ## About the _Castells_

-The picture from the title is a part of a _Castell_, and it represents an old tradition of building human castles.
+The picture from the header is a part of a _Castell_, and it represents an old tradition of building human castles.
 I like castells because, to make one, _everybody counts_.

 [Watch this video](https://www.youtube.com/watch?v=-iSHfrmGdyo) and then read more about _castells_ in [Wikipedia](https://en.wikipedia.org/wiki/Castell).